tbedford/Ant-Allocator/README.md

 ## Tips on writing your own

-1. It's not conceptually hard, it's the pointer manipulation that tends to be a pain.
+1. It's not conceptually hard, it's the pointer manipulation that tends to be a pain, and the special cases, like for blocks that are head or tail of list (watch out for those).

 2. Draw things out on paper first.
 If you can't get what you want down on paper you probably won't be able to implement it.